How to Instantly Generate Custom QR Codes to Open Mobile Apps

-The Covid-19 crisis has made contactless commerce a top priority.
+The COVID-19 crisis has made contactless commerce a top priority.
 Dynamic QR codes are now playing a major role in new, innovative no-touch strategies for all types of companies.
 To address the urgency, simple tools are required that let agencies and marketing teams easily create sophisticated QR codes sometimes in bulk that can open apps and websites.
-This blog post is for anyone researching dynamic QR codes and for agencies and marketers that need to create custom QR codes right now for upcoming campaigns.
+This blog post is for anyone researching dynamic QR codes and for agencies and marketers that need to generate custom QR codes right now for upcoming campaigns.

 Platforms like URLgenius give you all the tools you need to create QR code deep links designed to increase touch-free engagement.
 There is no need to install anything and technical resources are not required.

 You can customize, test and implement your QR codes immediately.
 Create QR codes that link into to social apps like Instagram, YouTube and TikTok, e-commerce apps like Amazon, any third party app or even your own brand app.
 Creating custom QR codes to open apps and websites has never been faster or easier and you have complete control over the customer experience.

 Pro tip: Check-out our free QR Experience Playbook and QR Strategy Guide to learn learn how today’s leading apps, brands retailers are getting them right including density, scanning distance and how to brand and customize your QR codes.

 Step-by-Step: Generate Custom QR Codes for Immediate Deployment